Restored 23 Mar 2017, orig. 2 Nov 2015

 During Netlabelism’s foray into technical difficulties, I had ample opportunity to explore the netlabel universe.
 One of my prize finds is a label called Cyan Music.

 They are a Germany-based label that focuses on electronic, ambient, and lounge music.
-With at least 13 artists and 53 releases, the most recent of which came out in the middle of last month (October 2015), Cyan proves itself to be an active and prolific supporter of the netlabel community.
-Truthfully, I haven’t had the chance to listen to all 53 albums yet, but I’ve heard several of them, and I feel very positive about what I’ve found.
+With at least 17 artists and 72 releases stretching back to 2010, Cyan proves itself to be an active and prolific supporter of the netlabel community.
+Admittedly, I haven’t had the chance to listen to all of it albums yet, but I’ve heard several of them, and I like what I’ve found.

-To cite a few examples, from the downtempo/lounge region of the musical spectrum, Smooth Genestar’s Sputnik EP and D-Echo Project’s Unity in Diversity stand out to me.
-Out in the furthest reaches of space, I found Condensspur’s Several Miles Wide.
+To cite a few examples, from the downtempo/lounge region of the musical spectrum, Smooth Genestar’s Sputnik EP and D-Echo Project’s Unity in Diversity (both volumes) stand out to me.
+Out in the furthest reaches of space, I found Condensspur’s several miles wide.
 I felt so good after hearing this one that I had to make it the subject of my next review, that is, this one.

 Russian-born Ivan Maier, aka Condensspur, has been producing music since at least 2006 as part of the ambient project Rabitza.
 In 2013, he created his Condensspur moniker.
 To get an idea of his inspiration, we can look at Cyan’s artist page.
 Among others, we find Brian Eno, Kraftwerk, and Solar Fields; all of which are pretty big in their respective fields, to say the least.

 Several Miles Wide consists of six semi-long tracks (average length ~8 minutes) filled with progressive and spacey synths, thumping and rhythmic bass lines, quirky glitches to tweak your brain, and plenty of chilled (and sometimes trippy) vibes.